 If I am going to send a reader to Richardson, it is going to be for good reason.
 Not that I have a beef (or shall we say fish) with the burbs, but why go if you don’t have to?
 This iconic restaurant has been in the business for over a decade and serves up some of the best sushi and sashimi samplers in The Metroplex.

 Give me all the salmon skin handrolls with a “Crawfish Dynamite” roll on the side, and I am one happy diner.

 Dish to try: Sushi & sashimi combination platter ($30)

 Hi haters.
-Yes, I know this last selection is going to make sushi snobs eyes roll back in their heads, however, I am here to tell everyone that this Highland Park Village lounge is serving up some seriously fresh fish.
-Whether you opt for the “Special Cucumber” roll with salmon, spicy tuna, crab, avocado and Daikon sprouts or venture a little more outside of your comfort zone with the “BBQ Eel”, the sushi experience here is exactly what people who dine in this zip code want it to be — high quality
+Yes, I know this last selection is going to make sushi snobs’ eyes roll back in their heads.
+However, I am here to tell everyone that Highland Park Village lounge is serving up some seriously fresh fish.
+Whether you opt for the “Special Cucumber” roll with salmon, spicy tuna, crab, avocado, and Daikon sprouts or venture a little more outside of your comfort zone with the “BBQ Eel”, the sushi experience here is exactly what people who dine in this zip code want it to be — high quality